brendanprobst/WorkFlowBot/README.md

 # WorkFlowBot
 A CLI bot that lets you preset and open a batch of applications for different workflows.
-Brendan Probst
+#Brendan Probst brendanprobst
-Amit Bhatnager amitb
+#Amit Bhatnager amitb913
-Christian Huang chuang57
+#Christian Huang chuang57